Frequently Asked Questions

 16. What do I have to do if I would like to or if I have to take courses not listed on my Learning Agreement or if I do not want to or cannot take courses that are listed on it? (for European ERASMUS students)

-1. Where can I find information about studying at Mannheim University and who do I ask in case I have any questions?
+1. Where can I find information about studying at Mannheim University as an international exchange student?
+Whom do I ask in case I have any questions?

 Please read the information on studying at Mannheim University provided by the International Office first.
-Please find contact information under "Do you need advice?"
 Once your university has nominated you to study at Mannheim University, our International Office will get in contact with you.
-Our International Office's staff will be your main contact for everything concerning the organization of your admission and your stay here in Mannheim.
 If you have any questions about the School of Humanities and its courses, please ask the School of Humanities' international coordinator.

 You are a student at one of our international partner universities, and you would like to study at Mannheim University for one or two semesters in the framework of the exchange programm between our universities?
 Please talk to your faculty's international coordinator or to your university's International Office first.
 They will be able to inform you, and they will decide which students will be sent to Mannheim by your university.
 After your university has nominated you to our International Office, Mannheim University's International Office will get in contact with you and explain to you in detail what you have to do next.
 The International Office will then organize your admission and enrollment at the University.
 If you have any questions regarding the organization of your admission and enrollment, please ask the 'Incomings' contact our International Office will send you.
 If you have any questions regarding the School of Humanities and its courses, please ask the School of Humanities' international coordinator.
 About 2 months before the start of the semester, the School of Humanities's international coordinator will inform you on how to find and how to register for your courses.
 Please regularly check the email address you gave us.

 The language of instruction in most courses offered by the School of Humanities is German.
 In addition, there are many courses offered in English as well.
 If you don't speak German at all or not well enough, you will be able to do your semester at Mannheim University completely in English.
 That's why you will have to have the 'European' level B2 in German or in English.
 There are also some courses that are offered in French, Spanish or Italian.
-Please find the current semester's course catalogue with courses offered in all languages here (most of them in German or English) and the short list of courses taught in English only here.
+Please find the current semester's course catalogue with courses offered in all languages here (most of them in German or English) as well as the short list of courses taught in English only.

 In the fall semester, courses start in early September and end in early December.
 There is then a two-week exam period which takes place immediately afterwards.
 In the spring semester, courses start in early February and end in early June.
 Again there is a two-week exam period immediately afterwards.
 Please find the university's academic calender for the next years here.